domvwt/esparto/docs/index.md

 # Welcome

-## Introduction
-A simple toolkit for creating accessible and shareable HTML documents.
+Esparto is a simple toolkit for creating accessible and shareable HTML documents.
+The library provides a streamlined API that lets users define their page in terms of sections, rows, and columns; and an intelligent wrapping system that automatically converts content to a format compatible with modern web browsers.

 ## Overview
-Document layout and formatting is provided by [Bootstrap](https://getbootstrap.com/).
-A responsive grid system ensures that documents will adapt to any device size and appear immediately accessible with a familiar style and appearance.
+We use the grid system and components from [Bootstrap](https://getbootstrap.com/) to ensure documents adapt to the viewing device and appear immediately familiar and accessible.
 No knowledge of Bootstrap or web development is required to use the library, however, as these details are conveniently abstracted.